* Democratic Member of Congress

 After earning a master’s degree in social work from UC Berkeley in 1975, Lee served as a staffer for the openly socialist California congressman Ron Dellums.
 In 1977 Lee accompanied Dellums on a delegation to Cuba to discuss healthcare issues with Fidel Castro.
 While still working for Dellums, Lee in 1979 again traveled to Havana, this time to attend a conference of “non-aligned nations”—a Cold War euphemism for countries siding with the Soviet Union.
 Lee attended the event as a journalist for the alternative San Francisco newspaper, the Sun-Reporter, whose late editor, Carlton Goodlett, had received the Lenin Peace Prize in Moscow in April 1970.

-Lee once praised Fidel Castro for having “led a revolution in Cuba that led social improvements for his people.”
+On another occasion, Lee praised Fidel Castro for having “led a revolution in Cuba that led social improvements for his people.”

 In 1980 Lee provided counterintelligence support to the Cuban-backed, Marxist-Leninist regime of Prime Minister Maurice Bishop in the Caribbean nation of Grenada, alerting the regime to the possible presence of an anti-communist spy in Bishop’s office.